The Foundation for Productive Soils

 Optimise is 100% ultra-fine lime pressed into a pellet for ease of transport, application and for getting maximum efficiency and effect from your lime application.
 If you like fine particle fertiliser and granulated fertiliser, you’re going to love Optimise!

 Optimise provides a practical and economic means of applying effective ultra-fine lime and lime-based fertilisers to your farm.
 The finer the particle size, the quicker the effect on your soil.
 However, the fine particles are difficult to spread and prone to drift.
 This is why Optimise ultra-fine lime is pelletised.

-  - Optimise lime and lime-based pellets are a great option when it comes time to applying lime onto hill blocks and is ideal for farmers to get the most return from their lime and lime-based fertiliser spend.
+- Optimise lime and lime-based pellets are a great option when applying lime onto hill blocks and is ideal for getting the most return from your lime and lime-based fertiliser spend.